While landing the interview is rewarding, the job interview is where you win or lose the offer. It’s time to impress.

-A great way to uncover these hidden questions is to think:
+A great way to uncover the question behind this question is to think:

-- Are they testing to see if I’m familiar with the job’s responsibilities?
+- Are they testing to see if you’ve done your research on the role?

 Always take time to pause and think about what they want.
 If you jump into answering their question or trying to sound good, you can miss what’s really being asked.

-Tip on how to use this in your interview: Come up with a list of 10 potential interview questions.
+To help you search for the true meaning behind the question, come up with a list of 10 potential job interview questions.
 Run them through the criteria above to uncover the hidden meaning behind what the interviewer could really be asking.
-Make sure to write this down before moving on.

 If we try too hard to sound smart and professional, we end up sounding like idiots: “Yes, the occupation filled me with immense joy as I interacted with my supervisor on a day-to-day basis to execute the financial…”

-A better strategy is to first translate what we’re trying to say into to a plain English answer.
+A better strategy is to first translate what we’re trying to say into plain English.
 Then, if our response is compelling, we can polish the exact language to make the answer interview-worthy.

 Imagine the interviewer asks “Why do you want this job?”

-Before blurting out something about how you really “love their corporate values” or how you’re “so passionate” about the job, come up with a plain English response.
+Before blurting out something about how you really “love their corporate values” or how you’re “so passionate” about the job, come up with something more realistic.

 Here are some real reasons you might want to work at Company X:

-- There a lot of smart people here.
+- There are a lot of smart people here

 So here’s what your answer might look like in plain English: